waleediqbal411/waleediqbal411.github.io/_pages/about.md

 ## July 2020
 * Paper submitted in Frontiers in Big Data Machine Learning and Artificial Intelligence: "Securing Machine Learning (ML) in the Cloud: A Systematic Review of Cloud ML Security".

-## May 2020
-* Paper submitted in Journal of Artificial Intelligence in Education (AIED): "Artificial Intelligence in Education: A Panoramic Review" [(Preprint)](https://edarxiv.org/zvu2n/download?format=pdf).

 ## April 2020
 * Paper submitted in IEEE Trasactions on Artificial Intelligence: Leveraging Data Science To Combat COVID-19: A Comprehensive Review".